Where Does Your Business Stand Against Growing Cyber Threats?

 According to Governor Ridge, business leaders need to understand that cyber risk is not just a technical problem.
 It is a business risk.
 The dollars spent on cyber defense must be seen as an investment, not an expense.
 He said there are three things businesses need to do.

 In answering a question from the audience, he said that human error and behavior are more often than not responsible for networks being hacked.
 For that reason, he stressed that education and digital hygiene are imperative as hacks are becoming increasingly frequent and sophisticated.

-Following Governor Ridge, a panel, featuring former Congressman Rick Lazio, Cyber Liability Specialist Ralph Pasquariello and Smith & Howard’s Enterprise Risk Security (ERS) manager Martha Raber, was moderated by Marvin Willis, Smith & Howard’s Accounting & Advisory Practice leader.
+Following Governor Ridge, a panel, featuring former Congressman Rick Lazio, Cyber Liability Specialist Ralph Pasquariello and Smith and Howard’s Enterprise Risk Security (ERS) manager Martha Raber, was moderated by Marvin Willis, Smith and Howard’s Accounting and Advisory Practice leader.
 The panelists reiterated the points made by Governor Ridge and described the dangers posed by weak cybersecurity and human error.

 Plan of Action

 “There are two kinds of businesses: those that have been hacked and know it, and those that have been hacked and do not know it,” said Lazio, who served four terms in the U.S. House of Representatives and is now Senior Vice President of alliantgroup.
 He told the audience that if they thought they had escaped a data breach, they needed to be prepared, as it was very possible an outside entity had pierced their defenses and was lying dormant inside their system.

 Raber, who specializes in educating and helping organizations navigate and manage cyber risks, discussed the actionable steps businesses can take to reduce the risk of becoming a victim of ransomware.
 She told the audience that they need to: